City of Dublin to Hold Trick-or-Treat from 6 to 8 p.m. on Monday, October 31, 2022

 Halloween Safety Tips for Drivers:

-- Drive slow, with caution, all evening.
+- Drive slowly, with caution, all evening.

-- Adult Halloween party goers should have a designated driver.
+- Adult Halloween party-goers should have a designated driver.